pashashtarskiy/AIMMS-2.0/README.md

-# AIMMS 2.0: Advanced AI Music Marking Standard 🎹🤖
+markdown# AIMMS 2.0: Advanced AI Music & Media Marking Standard 🎹🤖🎨✍️

-## 🌌 The Manifesto of Quantum Humanism
+## 🌌 The Manifesto of Quantum Humanism: Origin of the Idea

-The global creative industry is going through a tectonic shift.
-While some view Artificial Intelligence as an existential threat to human artists, we see it as a salvation and an evolutionary expansion of human capability.
-However, the current lack of a transparent legal framework and a trust vacuum are holding the industry back.
-Media giants, Hollywood production houses, and streaming platforms live in fear of copyright claims due to "grey area" generative content.
+The global creative industry has reached a breaking point.
+We are drowning in a "crisis of overproduction of attention."
+While the masses fear Artificial Intelligence as an existential threat to human craftsmanship, we see it as a salvation and an evolutionary expansion of human capability.

+However, a dangerous legal vacuum and a trust deficit are holding the world back.
+Media giants, Hollywood legal departments, and global software companies live in terror of copyright wars due to "grey area" generative content.

-**AIMMS 2.0 (Advanced AI Music Marking Standard)** is an open-source, non-profit initiative designed to solve this crisis of trust.
+**AIMMS 2.0 (Advanced AI Music & Media Marking Standard)** is an open-source, universal **Idea Provenance Protocol (IPP)** designed to solve this crisis of trust.

+Born from the lifelong intersection of theatrical drama (acting family heritage) and high-level electronics service engineering (aerospace-level asset repair), AIMMS 2.0 introduces a profound philosophical shift: **we do not just log the static final artifact; we document and protect the evolutionary genesis of the idea itself.**
-Born from the intersection of aerospace-level electronic engineering and a lifelong connection to theatrical drama, AIMMS 2.0 provides a clear, machine-readable blueprint for transparency.
-We believe in **Quantum Humanism**: a philosophy where AI functions not as a replacement for human flesh, but as a digital co-author that crystallizes raw human emotion.

-The primary goal of a creator is to eliminate existential boredom and engineer dopamine-driven happiness for the audience.
-AIMMS 2.0 ensures that this artistic connection remains legally bulletproof, ethically transparent, and 100% compliant with future AI-art copyright laws.
+We believe in **Quantum Humanism**: a reality where AI functions not as a replacement for human flesh, but as a digital co-author that scales human intuition.
+The human provides the chaotic, emotional, and experiential spark; the AI provides structural synthesis, linguistic translation, and compliance execution.
+AIMMS 2.0 guarantees that this combined connection is legally bulletproof, ethically transparent, and 100% compliant with future global intellectual property frameworks.

 ---

-## ⚙️ Core Technical Specifications

-AIMMS 2.0 introduces a standardized meta-tagging and architectural protocol for any audio file that utilizes AI tools during its conception, analysis, sound design, or mastering phase.
+## 🌐 Multi-Disciplinary Framework: Beyond Music

+AIMMS 2.0 applies universally to all creative expressions—including electronic music production, digital painting, generative literature, and software development.
+It enforces transparency by encoding the "digital DNA" of a concept into three mandatory parameters.

-### 1. Mandatory Metadata Architecture (The Audio Passport)
+### 1. Core Meta-Tagging Architecture
-Every track compliant with AIMMS 2.0 must have the following fields hardcoded into its file envelope (ID3v2, Vorbis Comments, or BWF/iXML metadata):
+Every project compliant with AIMMS 2.0 must have these standardized fields hardcoded into its envelope (ID3v2, Vorbis Comments, BWF/iXML, EXIF, or Git Commit Metadata):

-*   **`AI-COAUTHORS`**: Explicitly states the engine/algorithm used (e.g., *Suno v3, Udio, Custom Stable Audio Model, Ableton AI Suite*).
-If AI was used only for mixing/mastering, use the tag `AI-ASSISTED-ENGINEERING`.
+*   **`AI-COAUTHORS`**: Explicitly states the engine, model, or algorithm used (e.g., *Suno, Udio, Midjourney, Custom LLM models, Ableton AI Suite*).
+If used solely for polishing, use `AI-ASSISTED-ENGINEERING`.
-*   **`HUMAN-PROMPT-SIGNATURE`**: A unique alphanumeric cryptographic hash representing the original prompt or structure injected by the human creator.
+*   **`CONCEPT-EVOLUTION-LOG`**: A machine-readable sequence or timeline documenting the dialogue milestones, data ingestion phases (human experience), and AI optimization iterations.
+*   **`CO-COGNITIVE-SPLIT`**: Explicitly logs the semantic division of labor (e.g., *Human: Overarching Narrative, Dynamic Rollercoaster Concept, Core Emotion | AI: Structural Synthesis, Tagging, Code Compliance*).
+*   **`PROMPT-GENESIS-HASH`**: A unique cryptographic anchor ensuring the digital work is hardwired to its raw, human-initiated philosophical spark.
-*   **`RIGHTS-STATUS`**: Must be explicitly marked as `100% ONE-STOP CLEAR` (or detailing the specific splits) to give instant greenlights to music supervisors.
+*   **`RIGHTS-STATUS`**: Clearly marked (e.g., `100% ONE-STOP CLEAR`) to allow music supervisors, legal scouts, and content distributors to bypass corporate friction.
 *   **`STANDARDS-COMPLIANCE`**: `AIMMS-2.0-CERTIFIED`.

-### 2. The Structural Dopamine Blueprint
+### 2. The Structural "Rollercoaster" Dynamic Blueprint
-AIMMS 2.0 promotes "Rollercoaster Dynamics" — a technical arrangement methodology derived from sociological youth data to prevent cognitive fatigue.
-The standard requires open documentation of structural tension/release points (e.g., explicit marking of dynamic drops, arrangement breaks, and ambient interludes within the file's marker track).
+Derived from sociological youth focus groups and human psychology, AIMMS 2.0 implements the "Rollercoaster Dynamic Principle" to systematically eliminate cognitive fatigue and boredom in the audience.
+The standard requires open documentation of structural tension/release points (such as explicit tracking of dynamic drops, arrangement breaks, and narrative twists) to maximize human dopamine triggers through pattern-recognition.

 ---
-## 🌐 AIMMS 2.0 Multi-Disciplinary Framework (Beyond Music)

-AIMMS 2.0 is not strictly an audio protocol; it is a universal **Idea Provenance Protocol (IPP)** designed for literature, visual arts, programming, and scientific research.
-It shifts the focus from capturing the static final artifact to documenting the evolutionary history of the idea itself.

-### The Universal Marking Tags:
-*   **`CONCEPT-EVOLUTION-LOG`**: Hardcoded JSON or text chain documenting the dialogue milestones, data ingestion phases (human experience), and AI optimization iterations.
-*   **`CO-COGNITIVE-SPLIT`**: Explicitly states the semantic division of labor (e.g., Human: Concept, Emotion, Overarching Narrative | AI: Structural Synthesis, Metatagging, Code Compliance).
-*   **`PROMPT-GENESIS-HASH`**: A cryptographic anchor ensuring the digital work can be traced back to its raw, human-initiated philosophical spark.
+## 🎵 Case Studies: Proof of Concept

+To demonstrate the real-world viability of AIMMS 2.0 across different stages of creation, producer and futurist **Pasha Shtarskiy** utilized this standard to index two vastly different projects.

+Используйте код с осторожностью.[Human Raw Experience / Sound-Design] ──> [Incubation Phase / Default Mode Network]│┌──────────────────────────────────────────────────────┴──────────────────────────────────┐▼                                                                                         ▼[Project A: "DOOR 14" (Released / Action)]                               [Project B: "Created by Humans" (Unreleased / Drama)]Built from a freezing singing door in Moscow.                         - Left intentionally unpolished to preserve human flaw.14 dopamine-triggering breaks in arrangements.                        - Progressive House manifesto on the rise of tech.Compared by industry film composers to Zimmer's Dune.                 - Strictly exclusive/unreleased for Hollywood sync.
+### Case A: The "DOOR 14" Album (Released Sync Asset)
+Born during a freezing winter on Molodezhnaya Street in Moscow, the artist captured microtonal field recordings of a compromised metal building entrance door singing under the wind.
+These haunting organic frequencies were synthesized in Ableton and hybridized with heavy orchestral strings and an industrial techno drive.
+*   **Validation:** Verified by professional film composers (such as Roman Syrgi) as a Hollywood-ready action score ideal for high-stakes international cinematic sequences (e.g., a *John Wick* style club raid).
+*   **Dopamine Coding:** The track *"Door 14 morning"* houses exactly 14 structural arrangement breaks to align perfectly with the brain's subconscious pattern-matching dopamine triggers.

+### Case B: "Created by Humans" (Unreleased Exclusive Asset)
+A majestic, melancholic Progressive House track capturing the raw emotional tension modern creators feel amidst the rise of AI.
+*   **Wabi-Sabi Aesthetics:** The track was intentionally left unpolished.
+In an era of sterile, hyper-quantized AI music, human imperfections and analog warmth serve as the ultimate luxury asset.
+*   **Licensing Advantage:** Kept completely off major streaming services to provide global filmmakers with 100% exclusive, unreleased master/publishing access for cinematic end-credits or trailers.

+Both assets are perfectly indexed and protected under the AIMMS 2.0 framework, eliminating all legal friction for entertainment industry integration.

 ---

-## 🎵 Case Study: The "DOOR 14" Album (Proof of Concept)

-To demonstrate the real-world viability of AIMMS 2.0, the concept album **DOOR 14** by electronic producer **Pasha Shtarskiy** was built using this standard.

-[Singing Freezing Door in Moscow] ──> [Field Recording] ──> [Ableton Hybrid Processing]│┌────────────────────────────────────────────────────────────────────┤▼                                                                    ▼[Dynamic Dopamine Ciphers]                                    [AIMMS 2.0 Metadata Tagging](e.g., 14 Breaks in "Door 14 morning")                         (100% One-Stop Clear Security)
-The album was born when the artist captured microtonal field recordings of a freezing, structurally compromised metal entrance door during a Moscow winter.
-These haunted, organic frequencies were synthesized and combined with heavy orchestral elements and driving electronic beats (Melodic Techno/Cinematic Ambient).

-*   **Industry Validation:** Professional film composers (such as Roman Syrgi) and veteran electronic artists (Ewan Rill) have validated the track **"Door 14 night"** as a premier Hollywood-ready score, comparing its depth to Hans Zimmer’s *Dune* sub-bass architecture.
-*   **Mathematical Coding:** Every track in the album houses logical ciphers to engage pattern-recognition triggers in the human brain.
-For instance, the track *"Door 14 morning"* is mathematically engineered with exactly 14 structural breaks to trigger a biological dopamine release.

-Through AIMMS 2.0, this complex hybrid creation is perfectly indexed, transparently marked, and immediately safe for global synchronization and licensing.

----

 ## 🤝 Open Source Contribution & Licensing

 We build for the people, not for corporate greed.
-This standard is completely free and open for integration by digital distributors, DAWs (Ableton, Logic, Pro Tools), and independent creators.
+This standard is entirely free and open for integration by digital distributors, developers, DAWs, and independent artists worldwide.

 *   **License:** MIT License.
 *   **Author:** Pasha Shtarskiy (Pasha Shtarskiy)